 A - To have your transportation changed you must re-register your children and note in the comment area that you are moving.
 Please give Transportation Services as much notice as possible when requesting a change.
 Keep in mind that “user pay” fees may come into effect and your student may be waitlisted for a seat.

 Q– How long will my “user pay” child be on the wait-list?

 Q - Who needs to register for busing?

 A - All students who are new to busing must register.
 This means all rural kindergarten students and anyone who is new to the busing areas.
-High school students who are going from Blackfalds to Lacombe must also register.
+High school students who are going from Blackfalds to Lacombe must also register. each year.
 All urban (town) students must re-register every year.
 “User pay” seats are not guaranteed from year-to-year.
 Note: We do not provide transportation for Pre-K students.

 Q - When can I register for busing for the next school year?

 Q - When do I need to be at the bus stop?